 Kruithof’s artistic approach as whole is interdisciplinary—she does photography, sculpture, installation, artist-books, and text, as well as performance art and interventions in the public domain.

-If you’re in the Bay Area, we highly recommend checking out Minnesota Street Project to see this piece in person, and the many galleries within!
+If you’re in the Bay Area, we highly recommend checking out Minnesota Street Project.
 You also might get a kick out of these past blog posts, too:

 - 6 Magnificent Book Arches from Around the World